nsemets/angular-osf/README.md

 The `.github` folder contains the following:

 1. The test run "counter" scripts
-   .github/scripts
-2. The "counter" file
    .github/counter
+2. Script needed for the deployment process .github/scripts
 3. The github action work flow scripts .github/workflows
 4. The github PR templates